Scott Ransom: Education

-Scott holds a M.P.H. in clinical effectiveness from Harvard University School of Public Health, a M.B.A. from University of Michigan Ross School of Business, completed residency in Obstetrics and Gynecology from Beaumont Hospital in Dearborn Michigan/affiliated with the University of Michigan, and graduated with a Doctor of Osteopathic Medicine degree (D.O.) from Kansas City University.
+Scott holds a M.P.H. in clinical effectiveness from Harvard University School of Public Health, a M.B.A. from University of Michigan Ross School of Business, completed residency in obstetrics and gynecology from Beaumont Hospital in Dearborn Michigan/affiliated with the University of Michigan, and graduated from medical school at Kansas City University.
 He earned a B.A. in chemistry from Pacific Lutheran University and is a graduate of the U.S. Marine Corps Officer Candidate School.